MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 ---

 ### Create Worksite
+_Establish resource extraction operations to harness the natural wealth of your territories._

 **Skill:** Crafting, Nature, or Survival

 - Choose a controlled hex.
-Establish a valid Worksite (Farm, Quarry, Mine,or lumbermill.).
+Establish a valid Worksite (Farm, Quarry, Mine, or Lumbermill).

 - Critical Success: Immediately gain 1 Resource of the appropriate type,The Worksite is established and produces next turn
 - Success: The Worksite is established and produces next turn